asadse7en/iasad.me/content/write-ups/aupctf/stego.md

 **Given File Header: `FF 8D FF 0E 00 01 A4 64 94 64 00 10`
 Real JPEG Header:  `FF D8 FF E0 00 10 4A 46 49 46 00 01`**

-we can use that every 2 bytes are swaped in the whole image, we can fix it using python
+we can see that the every two hexadecimals have been swapped with each other in the whole image, we can fix it using python

 ```bash
 def reverse_hex_swap_in_jpg(file_path):